 On February 17, 2021, we entered into an investment agreement with Echelon Health SPV, LP ("H.I.G."), pursuant to which H.I.G. purchased 2.25 million of Series A convertible preferred stock ("Series A Preferred Stock") for an aggregate price of \$225 million (the "H.I.G.
 Investment Agreement").
 The H.I.G.
 Investment Agreement could also limit our ability to obtain additional financing or increase our borrowing costs, which could have an adverse effect on our financial condition.
 As of the date of this report, under the H.I.G.
-Investment Agreement, we are required to obtain the consent of H.I.G. in order to incur any indebtedness until our adjusted EBITDA for the trailing four quarters increases, which could limit our ability to obtain additional financing.
+Investment Agreement, we are required to obtain the consent of H.I.G. in order to incur certain indebtedness, which could limit our ability to obtain additional financing.